florent37/MyLittleCanvas/README.md

 Use `eventHelper.onUp((event) -> {/* code */})` to execute a custom action to execute on user finger up

-### Bounded Actions
+### Bound Actions

-EventHelper can automatically bind a shape action to an user interraction
+EventHelper can automatically bind a shape action to an user interaction

 For example, you can move move the *CenterX* of a shape to the event.x using